 In her “Capturing the 19th Century Caribbean” paper Maria Fernanda credits Júlio Siza with taking the fishermen photograph “One of the signatures is that of Julio Siza, a travelling Portuguese photographer who toured the Caribbean”.

-What actually appears on the photograph is just the word “SIZA.”
-The signature on this and other Barbados photographs is different from that of J. Siza.
-Also the fact that his studios were in British Guiana and then Brazil plus the overall number of Siza photographs from Barbados locations would indicate a larger body of work, therefore we can probably eliminate Julio as the photographer.
+What actually appears on the photograph is just the word “SIZA” The signature on this and other Barbados photographs is different from that of J. Siza.
+Also the fact that his studios were in British Guiana and then Brazil plus the overall number of Siza photographs from Barbados locations would indicate a larger body of work, therefore we feel we can eliminate Julio as the photographer.